-We grant stock options, restricted stock units and restricted stock to officers, employees, directors and consultants under the Company's 2015 Equity Incentive Plan, or the 2015 Plan.
-The 2015 Plan replaced the Company's Amended and Restated Equity Incentive Plan which expired in 2015.
+We grant stock options, restricted stock units and restricted stock to officers, employees, directors and consultants under the Company's 2018 Equity Incentive Plan, or the 2018 Plan.
+The 2018 Plan replaced the 2015 Equity Incentive Plan, or the 2015 Plan.
 We measure compensation cost for all stock-based awards at fair value on date of grant and recognize compensation over the requisite service period.
 The fair value of restricted stock and restricted stock units is determined based on the number of shares granted and the quoted price of our common stock on the date of grant.
 The determination of grant-date fair value for stock option awards is estimated using an option-pricing model, which includes variables such as the expected volatility of our share price, the anticipated exercise behavior of our employees, interest rates, and dividend yields.
 These variables are projected based on our historical data, experience, and other factors.
-Changes in any of these variables could result in material adjustments to the expense recognized for share-based payments.
+Changes in any of these variables could result in significant adjustments to the expense recognized for share-based payments.